freeCodeCamp/freeCodeCamp/README.md

 ### Found a security issue?

 Please don't create GitHub issues for security issues.
-Instead, please send an email to security@freecodecamp.org and we'll look into it immediately.
+Instead, please send an email to `security@freecodecamp.org` and we'll look into it immediately.

 ### Contributing

-We welcome pull requests from members of the freeCodeCamp.org community and from veteran developers alike!
 Please follow [these steps](CONTRIBUTING.md) to contribute.

 ### License